Prompt Library · 36 prompts

 Run.

-Ready-made prompts for your daily work — paste in, replace the brackets, send.
+Ready-made prompts for your everyday life — paste, replace the brackets, send.
 No magic formulas.
 Just prompts that actually work.

-01 Find a prompt that matches your task
+01 Choose a prompt that matches your task

-03 Paste into Claude, ChatGPT or any AI of your choice
+03 Paste into Claude, ChatGPT, or any AI

-04 Iterate — the first answer is rarely the best
+04 Iterate — the first response is rarely the best

 11 prompts